balsama/acme-lightning-extend/README.md

 ## Why?

-This functionality is useful for developers who want all the benefits of Lightning but need additional out of the box code, configuration, and user experience.
+This functionality is useful for developers who want all the benefits of Lightning but need additional out-of-the-box code, configuration, and user experience.

 ## Details